Ready for Millennium Park

 Get ready for some good outdoor fun.
 We can't wait to welcome you to Chicago's parks and recreation spots.
-Chicago is one of the biggest metropolises in the United States and stands firm as an icon of industry, sport, entertainment and culture.
+Chicago is one of the biggest metropolises in the United States and stands firm as an icon of industry, sport,

 Always innovative, Chicago has ensured its urban realm of skyscrapers and ethnic neighborhoods gets the balance of green space the citizens of Chicago deserve with a wide array of parks and recreation centers.
 Whether you're headed to Millennium Park or the United Center, our Chicago hotel's just a short walk away from both places of recreational joy.